 A trader, needs to be able to spare enough time each day to analyze the markets, to do some financial research, and technical analysis.
 Depending on the level of commitment, this can be anything from 1 hour to 12 hours per day!
 Can you spare this amount of time?

 If you’re a skilled trader but have little free capital, you could make a profitable living out of trading for other people.
 This is where people entrust their money to you through copy trading or by way of a trading signal.
 Read more on this.

 Step 3: Decide on a Broker

 Only once you’ve considered the above points will you be in a place to consider a suitable broker.

 It’s best to have a clear idea about your goals and strategy before you start your research into which broker is most suited to your needs.
-Check our reviews on forexop to help you.

 Some brokers are geared towards more experienced traders, while others are geared towards beginners.
 Some are better suited to investors, others to day traders.
-Some brokers have active user communities where you can share ideas and ask questions, and with others trading is a more isolated experience.
+Some brokers have active user communities where you can share ideas and ask questions, and with others trading is a more private experience.

 Here’s a comparison of some of the popular FX brokers:

 |Easy Forex||Day traders||Yes||No|

 All retail brokers offer demo accounts where you can practice trading strategies without risking real money.
 Most people allow at least a few months to test and refine their trading techniques.